 10 Genre-Defining TV Shows Like "Westworld" Everyone Should Watch

 HBO has done it once again!
 Only they could have brought a series of this scale and ambition on screen in such fashion.
-After numerous delays and production halts, Westworld has finally made it to our homes.
+After numerous delays and production halts, Westworld has finally made it to TV.
 And if the ratings and quality of the first season are anything to go by, we’re in for one hell of a ride.
 A stellar cast, gritty storyline and Game of Thrones-like production value makes for a spellbinding show with a lot to offer.

 The only problem with Westworld is that there isn’t enough of it.
 The first season has ended on a high note, answering a lot of questions and raising a lot more.
 While we eagerly wait for the next season, it only fits to look for some similar shows.

 Let’s take a look at the list I’ve compiled.
 Entires have been included based on their ratings and similarities to Westworld.

 How'd you rate Westworld out of 5 stars?

 Humans is one of the most underrated shows out there!
 Written by Sam Vincent and Jonathan Brackley, the first two seasons pack twenty episodes of riveting drama that revolves around humanoid robots and humans.
 While it borrows a lot from other sci-fi shows and movies, the way it turns a simple idea into an intriguing piece of story is what really counts.